Are you writing a Family History? Here are some tips from 48 Hour Books on how to make a family tree book.

-Open your files and proofread them CAREFULLY.
+Open your family history book printing files and proofread them CAREFULLY.
 They should open in Adobe Acrobat or the free Acrobat Reader.
 Please pay special attention to make sure everything is exactly the way you want it.
 If something doesn't look right, contact us.

 READY TO SIGN-OFF?
 When you are finished proofreading, log into your 48HrBooks account, click on the "Signoff" link, and either "Approve" or "Reject" your proofs.
 But please remember, once you sign off, your books go into print.
 You won't be able to make any more changes.